shadowga/website/_docs/3/b-buildmanage.md

 ### Looking up a member
 This command allows you to search through block data using the same perimeters as `/co rollback` and `/co restore`.
- * `/co lookup` - Preforms an advanced block data lookup depending on the user and time you specify.
+ * `/co lookup` - Performs an advanced block data lookup depending on the user and time you specify.
  * `/co l` - An alias of the previous command and serves the same function.

 #### Command usage